TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 The [**Raspberry Pi Pico Touch Macro Keyboard by Dustin Watts**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard) - the leftmost picture below, can be used unchanged on this display, provided the TFT_eSPI LCD driver is configured as shown at the bottom below - the sketch code and uf2 file are included in here (TouchMacro1.ino and TouchMacro1.uf2).
 If the calibration colours are unclear check that #define TFT_INVERSION_ON in User_Setup.h has been uncommented.
 Remember to choose the PicoSDK as the USB stack.

-[**VolumeMacroPad3.ino**](VolumeMacroPad3.ino) is a combination of the [**Dustin Watts Pico Touch Macro Keyboard**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), the [**AdafruitTinyUSB HID examples such as hid_composite.ino**](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/examples/HID/hid_composite/hid_composite.ino), and the [**Bodmer Keypad example**](https://github.com/Bodmer/TFT_eSPI/tree/master/examples) Keypad_480x320.ino.
+[**VolumeMacroPad4.ino**](VolumeMacroPad4.ino) is a combination of the [**Dustin Watts Pico Touch Macro Keyboard**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), the [**AdafruitTinyUSB HID examples such as hid_composite.ino**](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/examples/HID/hid_composite/hid_composite.ino), and the [**Bodmer Keypad example**](https://github.com/Bodmer/TFT_eSPI/tree/master/examples) Keypad_480x320.ino.
 It was adapted for use on a Waveshare evaluation board with an ILI9488 480x320 3.5 inch Touch LCD.
 It also replaced the PicoSDK USB stack with the Adafruit TinyUSB stack - this allowed consumer keys such as Volume Up-Down-Mute to be added to the standard keyboard (touch) keys.

-This sketch includes macros for sending large text sections - press [5] and then [6], or [5] and then [M2], and it sets the Neopixel RGB LED red to reflect the state of Caps-Lock, and adds control of the backlight to dim the display if not used. [**VolumeMacroPad**](https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/blob/main/TouchLCDst7789Pico/) used for the other Waveshare TouchLCD board (ST7789 320x240 2.8 inch), has some additional functions such as a media keys layout, and most importantly, a key auto-repeat which triggers after 500 milleseconds.
+This sketch includes macros for sending large text sections - press [5] and then [6], or [5] and then [M2], and it sets the Neopixel RGB LED red to reflect the state of Caps-Lock, and adds control of the backlight to dim the display if not used.
 ```
 Layout 1  Cycle through Layout 1 to 4 press [L1-L4] once or [Vo] 3 or more times
 ------------------------------------------------------------------------------------------------